Places

 When to Go

-• Southern Africa: May–September for safari visibility; Cape Town summers (Nov–Feb) perfect for coastal events.
+- Southern Africa: May–September for safari visibility; Cape Town summers (Nov–Feb) work well for coastal events.

-• West Africa: November–March for dry season; harmattan winds bring haze—plan accordingly.
+- West Africa: November–March for dry season; harmattan winds can bring haze, so we plan for reduced visibility.

 Logistics & Safety

-• Health & Safety: we coordinate vaccinations, travel insurance, security briefings, hydration plans, and contingency protocols (including evacuation options).
+- Health & safety: we coordinate vaccination planning, travel insurance, security briefings, hydration protocols, and contingency plans, including evacuation options.

 Extensions & Combos

-• Pair East Africa safari with Middle East heritage, Southern Africa with Cape Verde or Mauritius retreat, West Africa with Caribbean partnerships, or North Africa with Mediterranean heritage—our team tailors the flow.
+- Pair East Africa safari with Middle East heritage, Southern Africa with a Cape Verde or Mauritius retreat, West Africa with Caribbean partnerships, or North Africa with Mediterranean heritage.
+Our team tailors the flow around flight realities and team energy.

 FAQs

-• Q: How do we choose which country to visit?
-A: We start with your objectives (focus areas, budget, travel time) and build a custom route with local leaders.
+- Q: How do we choose which country to visit?
+A: We start with your objectives (focus areas, budget, available travel time) and build a custom route with local leaders.

 If you’re ready to scope the right African partnership, add “Africa” to your request via the lead form, and we’ll curate the region, timeline, and project mix with you.